tritonas00/system-tar-and-restore/README.md

 - Compression type: gzip bzip2 and xz are supported.

-- If you want to enter any additional archiver options (see tar --help or man bsdtar)
+- If you want to specify any additional archiver options (see tar --help or man bsdtar)

 The script also supports all input as arguments: